-The tenth installment of Legends of the Game is from the “Legends of our Game” magazine from 1993, put together by the Committee of OLA Jr. “A” governors, as well as the Sarnia Journal Newspaper dated November 15, 2019.
+The sixty-ninth installment of Legends of the Game is from the “Legends of our Game” magazine from 1993, put together by the Committee of OLA Jr. “A” governors, as well as the Sarnia Journal Newspaper dated November 15, 2019.

 Tom Wright the Player…